Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Built distributions (wheels)

-The wheel specification will be updated to reflect that if the Metadata-Version is 2.4 or greater and one or more License-File fields is specified, the .dist-info directory MUST contain a licenses subdirectory, which MUST contain the files listed in the License-File fields in the METADATA file at their respective paths relative to the licenses directory.
+The Wheel specification will be updated to reflect that if the Metadata-Version is 2.4 or greater and one or more License-File fields is specified, the .dist-info directory MUST contain a licenses subdirectory, which MUST contain the files listed in the License-File fields in the METADATA file at their respective paths relative to the licenses directory.

 Installed projects